clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

 {% endhighlight %}

 The next step involves assigning the IIFE to a variable, what you might decide to call `app` (a naming convention that others reading your code will likely understand).
-This example, like the previous, uses another IIFE which tells Javascript to call the function as soon as the script has been loaded.
+This example, like the previous, uses another IIFE which tells JavaScript to call the function as soon as the script has been loaded.
 Again, all variables and functions declared inside the `app` are **private** or *not accessible* outside of `the function`, that is unless they are **returned** by the anonymous function within the IIFE.

 {% highlight javascript %}